Frequently Asked Questions

-Generally, there will be no individual curve for homework, group projects, and the exam(s).
+Generally, there will be no individual curve for homework, group projects, quizzes and/or exam(s).
 At the end of the semester, the grade scale may be adjusted only lower than the original grade cutoffs listed.
 With this being said, do not anticipate there to be a significant decrease in the grade cutoffs.
 What guides your grade in this course is the quality of work put forth.

 Where are the grades stored?

 All the course grades are stored on Compass2g.

 What should I do if I feel my assignment or exam grade is incorrect?

 Contact the instructor via e-mail with a picture of what was graded inappropriately within three days of the assignment being returned.

 Why is Google Forms telling me I’m outside of the organization when I try to fill out a survey?

 Please make sure you are using your university account, e.g.